jacobpretorius/BlogFull/README.md

 1. Clone repo.
 2. Open with Visual Studio, edit web.config variables.
 3. Place whatever content you want in the /Home view, or delete the controller for no Home page.
+4. Make sure to enable directory write permissions on your server/hosting.
-4. Build and publish to your website.
+5. Build and publish to your website.
-5. Send me the link on [Twitter](https://twitter.com/jacob_pretorius "Jacob's Twitter") so I can share it.
+6. Send me the link on [Twitter](https://twitter.com/jacob_pretorius "Jacob's Twitter") so I can share it.

 ## Usage Instructions